Jludvim/Carbs-Calculator/README.md

 ## License
+Check the license file.

-If you wish to use the code, contact me at: jeremiaspini7@gmail.com
+For any query, you may contact me at: jeremiaspini7@gmail.com